microsoft/ai-at-edge/docs/_docs/0520_telco.md

 Agenda:

 - Overview of the latest news surrounding Azure Intelligent Edge solutions
-- Drill down on 1-2 focus areas: [Specific Topics](https://aka.ms/aieb-topics){:target="_blank"} to be discussed will be posted a few days prior to the webcast:
+- Drill down on 1-2 focus areas.
+[Specific Topics](https://aka.ms/aieb-topics){:target="_blank"} will be posted a few days prior to the webcast.

 Important links: